Code-Institute-Submissions/SteveMontgomery55-Ms-Devine-Lake-Milestone_AprReusb/README.md

 >## **Technologies Used** ##

-To create this site I have used,\
+To create this site, the following have been used.\
 GitPod <https://www.gitpod.io/> and GitHub <https://github.com/> were used to create, host, store and \
 eventually deploy the project.\
 Bootstrap <https://getbootstrap.com/> was used for resposive elements of the site, the title icons \